-- (a) In General.
-A single filing may be divided into multiple Adobe PDF files. - (b) Number of Files.
-Counsel must endeavor to limit the total number of Adobe PDF files that constitute a single filing, particularly when filing appendices and administrative records.

-(c) Size of Files.
+- (i) In General.
+A single filing may be divided into multiple PDF files. - (ii) Number of Files.
+Counsel must endeavor to limit the total number of PDF files that constitute a single filing, particularly when filing appendices and administrative records. - (iii) Size of Files. - (A) Unless otherwise ordered by the court, each PDF file must not exceed the size limitation established by the court. - (B) The current size limitation is posted on the court's website or may be obtained by calling the clerk's office.

-- (i) Unless otherwise ordered by the court, each Adobe PDF file must not exceed the size limitations established by the court. - (ii) Current size limitations are posted on the court's website or may be obtained by calling the clerk's office. - (d) Exceeding Size Limitations.
-For files that exceed size limitations, the Filing User must seek appropriate relief from the court, which may, for example, authorize a filing in some other electronic format (e.g., a CD-ROM) or in paper form - 10.
-Courtesy Copies in Paper Form.
+- (iv) Exceeding the Size Limitation.
+For files that exceed the size limitation, the Filing User must seek appropriate relief from the court, which may, for example, authorize a filing in some other electronic format (e.g., a portable storage disc or drive) or in paper form. - (c) Events.
+Events are used in the ECF System for filing documents and creating docket entries on the docket sheet.
+A Filing User: - (i) must select an event or events for each filed document based on the purpose of the document or relief requested; and - (ii) should use the most specific event available rather than a more generic event. - (d) Linking Filings.
+An electronically filed document-such as a response or reply-that pertains to a motion or other filing must be linked properly in the ECF System to the filing to which it pertains.

+10. Courtesy Copies in Paper Form.
 Unless otherwise ordered by the court, if a document, including exhibits and attachments, exceeds 50 pages when printed, the Filing User must supply chambers with a courtesy copy of the document in paper form in accordance with RCFC 5.5(c).
 The court may order the parties to supply courtesy copies in paper form of any ECF filing.
 11. Filing Under Seal.
-In all cases except cases filed under the National Vaccine Injury Compensation Program, a party: - (a) must seek leave of the court to file documents electronically under seal; and - (b) may not attach the documents to be filed under seal to the motion for leave but rather may file the documents electronically only after the motion is granted.
+In all cases except cases filed under the National Vaccine Injury

+- Compensation Program, a party: (a) must seek leave of the court to file - documents electronically under seal; and(b) may not attach the documents to be filed under seal to the motion for leave but rather may file the documents electronically only after the motion is granted.